See the National Geographic photo assignments that Kristian Bertel has participated in – Read the story about his photographs here…

 When photographing cities it might seem like a pretty spontaneous thing and at times it can be but many of the most spectacular shots are a result of careful planning.

 ”- It’s amazing how a location can change depending upon the time of day as a result of light especially so scout out potential locations at different times of the day and consider returning to the same location over time to see what else it might offer.
 In terms of what time of day is ‘best’ to photograph.
-I’m not sure there is one but my personal preference is late afternoon or on days which are overcast but where it’d not too dark”, the photographer Kristian Bertel says again.
+I’m not sure there is one but my personal preference is late afternoon or on days which are overcast but where it’d not too dark”, Kristian Bertel says again.

 You might also like: